-PLEASE READ BEFORE FILLING OUT THE TEST REVIEW REQUEST: Please call D&SDT-Headmaster at (800)393-8664 during regular business hours, Monday through Friday, 7:00AM to 7:00PM CST, excluding Holidays, and discuss the test outcome you are questioning before committing to sending the \$25 test review request deposit fee.
-Many times, once you have further details about the scoring of your test, you will understand the scoring process and learn how you can better prepare yourself for subsequent exam attempts.
-If, after discussion with D&SDT-Headmaster staff, you still have a concern with your testing process that affected the outcome of your exam, you may submit a Test Review Request.
+\PLEASE READ BEFORE FILLING OUT THE TEST REVIEW REQUEST: Please call D&SDT-Headmaster at (800)393-8664 during regular business hours, Monday through Friday, 7:00AM to 7:00PM CT, excluding Saturdays, Sundays, and Holidays, and discuss the test outcome you are questioning before committing to sending the \$25 test review request deposit fee.
+Once you have further details about the scoring of your test, you will often gain a better understanding of the scoring process and learn how to prepare more effectively for subsequent exam attempts.
+If, after discussing your concerns with D&SDT-Headmaster staff, you still have concerns about your testing process that affected the outcome of your exam, you may submit a Test Review Request.